vit100/xs2a/consent-management/cms-standalone-service/README.md

 - An endpoint to retrieve the AIS consent status by its external identifier.
 - An endpoint to update the AIS consent status by its external identifier.
 - An endpoint to update the AIS consent aspsp data.
+- An endpoint to retrieve the SCA status of AIS Consent authorisation by external consent identifier and external authorisation identifier.

 ## PIS:
 - An endpoint to create PIS consent.